Good oral health starts early

 SDF liquid is painted on the decaying area of the tooth to stop it from progressing.

 Dummies & Thumb sucking

-Continued use of dummies or thumb sucking can have detrimental effects on growth and development of the jaw and face.
+Continued use of dummies or thumb sucking can have detrimental effects on the growth and development of the jaw and face.
 Such habits in toddlers are normal.
 However, as they grow older, these habits need to be discouraged.
 Dummy and thumb sucking can result in narrow palate, narrow upper jaw, smaller lower jaw, dental crowding and open bite.
-Also, it can impact on nasal breathing.
+Also, it can impact nasal breathing.
 Initially, children should be encouraged to stop the habit with rewards and praises.

-Early visit to the dentist is an important part of caring for your child’s dental well-being.
+An early visit to the dentist is an important part of caring for your child’s dental well-being.